Ritesh17rb/LynqIt/README.md

 - **Delivery Boy View**: For delivery personnel to accept assignments and deliver orders.

 LynQt leverages modern web technologies to ensure scalability, real-time updates, and a responsive user interface.

+## Technologies Used

+### Backend Technologies
+- **Node.js**: JavaScript runtime environment for server-side development.
+- **Express.js**: Web application framework for building RESTful APIs and handling HTTP requests.
+- **MongoDB**: NoSQL database for storing application data with flexible schema.
+- **Mongoose**: ODM (Object Data Modeling) library for MongoDB, providing schema validation and data modeling.
+- **JWT (JSON Web Tokens)**: For secure authentication and authorization by generating and verifying tokens.
+- **bcryptjs**: Library for hashing passwords to ensure secure storage.
+- **Socket.io**: Enables real-time, bidirectional communication between client and server for features like live updates and notifications.
+- **Razorpay**: Payment gateway integration for handling online payments securely.
+- **Multer**: Middleware for handling multipart/form-data, used for file uploads.
+- **Cloudinary**: Cloud-based service for image and video management, including uploads, transformations, and storage.
+- **Nodemailer**: Module for sending emails, used for OTP verification and notifications.
+- **Cors**: Middleware to enable Cross-Origin Resource Sharing for API requests from different domains.
+- **Cookie-Parser**: Middleware to parse cookies attached to client requests.
+- **Dotenv**: Loads environment variables from a .env file for configuration management.
+- **Winston**: Logging library for handling application logs (error and combined logs).
+- **Joi**: Schema validation library for validating API inputs and ensuring data integrity.

+### Frontend Technologies
+- **React 19**: JavaScript library for building user interfaces with components and hooks.
+- **Vite**: Build tool and development server for fast frontend development and bundling.
+- **Redux Toolkit**: State management library for predictable state updates and global state handling.
+- **Tailwind CSS**: Utility-first CSS framework for rapid UI development and responsive design.
+- **React Router DOM**: Library for declarative routing in React applications.
+- **Leaflet**: Open-source JavaScript library for interactive maps.
+- **React-Leaflet**: React components for Leaflet maps integration.
+- **Firebase Auth**: Authentication service for handling user sign-in methods like Google OAuth.
+- **Axios**: HTTP client for making API requests to the backend.
+- **React Icons**: Library providing popular icons as React components.
+- **Recharts**: Composable charting library for data visualization (used for potential analytics).
+- **React Spinners**: Collection of loading spinners for better user experience during async operations.
+- **Socket.io Client**: Client-side library for real-time communication with the server.
+- **React Hook Form**: Forms library for efficient form handling and validation (implied in validation schemas).
+- **Yup**: Schema validation library for form validation on the frontend (used in auth.schema.js and forms.schema.js).

+### Other Technologies
+- **Docker**: Containerization platform for packaging applications and their dependencies.
+- **Nginx**: Web server used as a reverse proxy and for serving static files in production.
+- **MongoDB Atlas**: Cloud-hosted MongoDB service for database management.
+- **Git**: Version control system for tracking changes and collaboration.

 ## Overall App Structure and Workflow